VKalenski/.NET-7-Web-Api/README.md

 - *Build a complete .NET 7 back-end with Web API, Entity Framework Core, SQL Server*
 - *Implement Token Authentication with JSON Web Tokens & Roles*
-- *Utilize all three types of relationships in your database: one-to-one, one-to-many, many-to-many*
+- *Utilize all three types of relationships in database: one-to-one, one-to-many, many-to-many*
 - *Use the HTTP request methods GET, POST, PUT & DELETE*
-- *Implement best practices like a proper structure for your Web API, Dependency Injection, asynchronous calls with async/await and Data-Transfer-Objects (DTOs)*
+- *Implement best practices like a proper structure for Web API, Dependency Injection, asynchronous calls with async/await and Data-Transfer-Objects (DTOs)*
-- *Use LINQ to filter, sort, map, select and access your entities.*
+- *Use LINQ to filter, sort, map, select and access entities.*
 - *Seed data with code-first migrations programmatically*

 #### [🔼 Back to top](#dotnet-web-api)